wp-plugins/dobsondev-shortcodes/readme.txt

 * Embed PDFs - Embeds PDFs into pages rather than separate links.
 * Embed [GitHub Gists](http://gist.github.com/) - Easily add GitHub gists to your site or blog.
 * Embed [Twitch Stream](http://twitch.tv/) - Embeds a Twitch Stream into the page.
+* Embed [Twitch Stream](http://twitch.tv/) Chat - Embeds the chat from a Twitch Stream into the page.
 * Embed [YouTube Video](http://youtube.com/) - Embeds a YouTube Video into the page.

 **Embed PDF**